- 2025 Sustainability Plan

 - David Zandvliet (Professor, Faculty of Education)

 SFU's Living Lab is a partnership initiative between the SFU Sustainability Office, Office of the Vice-President, Research and International, and Office of the Vice-President, Finance and Administration.
-It is made possible by the Pacific Institute for Climate Solutions (PICS) and SFU’s Re-use for Good initiative.
+It is made possible by the Pacific Institute for Climate Solutions (PICS), the International Sustainable Campus Network, and SFU’s Re-use for Good initiative.